 If you like your brownies to have the consistency more like fudge, rather than cake, then you are going to love this homemade fudge brownie recipe.
 It’s simply the BEST!

 When someone offers me a brownie or when I purchase one at a bake sale, I always secretly hope that it will be a fudge brownie.
+And if it happens to be dipped in chocolate like our Chocolate Chip brownies, watch out!

 Now don’t get me wrong.
 I will eat and enjoy almost any type of brownie.
 The only ones that I don’t prefer are ones that are made with nuts.